s0h311/workshop-server-setup-and-auto-deployment/readme.md

-# Workshop: Setup server and deploy app using Dokploy
+# Workshop: Server setup and auto-deployment using Dokploy

 ## Server